D02-1/record4/README.md

 1. Please set up mongoose in your server.
 2. Create a data schema and a model for our records, users and orders.
-3. Write a seed script using faker that will run everytime we start our project.
+3. Write a seed script using chance that will run everytime we start our project.
 If the database is empty, it will feed it some records, orders and users.

 [Alternative zu faker](https://makinhs.medium.com/open-source-npm-faker-and-chance-as-an-option-16f1b6fdb2d1)